knice/inquiry.ucsc.edu/source/_posts/2015-06-30-border-crossings.md

 Lea&ntilde;os has found it to be a powerful device for rendering multilayered stories.
 In his most recent film, Frontera!
 Revolt and Rebellion on the Rio Grande, 16th- and 17th-century animated characters leap to life--fighting, dancing, and performing spiritual ceremonies.
 The tale begins with the mythical horned serpent of thunder and lightning slithering out of the sky and disappearing into the Rio Grande, starting a new round of drought and violence.
 Infographic maps erupt in flames at hotspots, exposing the reach of indigenous unrest in colonial Mexico leading up to the successful Pueblo Revolt of 1680.

-{% image 2015/horned-serpent-animation.jpg alt="Horned Serpent (animation still).
+{% img 2015/horned-serpent-animation.jpg magick:resize:612 alt:"Horned Serpent (animation still).
 With animation, Lea&ntilde;os adds new dimensions to his documentaries.
-Frontera! begins with the mythical horned serpent of thunder and lightning slithering out of the sky and disappearing into the Rio Grande." [autosize] %}
+Frontera! begins with the mythical horned serpent of thunder and lightning slithering out of the sky and disappearing into the Rio Grande." %}

 This history still lives, Lea&ntilde;os said, in the New Mexico and Arizona Pueblos that have sovereignty today as a result of that revolt.
 He reinforces the connection between past and present by relying on the voices of modern-day Pueblo people in Frontera!